This page provides information about RP, its symptoms, causes and what treatment options are available.

 Is there a cure for RP?

 As for most inherited retinal diseases, there is currently no approved treatment for retinitis pigmentosa.
 At ProQR, we are working hard to change that.
-We are developing two investigational RNA therapies for common mutations causing RP.
+We are developing an investigational RNA therapy for a common mutation causing RP.

-Learn more about QR-421a and the ongoing Phase 1/2 Stellar clinical trial for USH2A mediated RP.
+Learn more about ultevursen and the ongoing Phase 2/3 Sirius clinical trial for USH2A mediated RP.